Dede09-ml/Face-Mask-Detection-3-Classes/README.md

 you can see the code https://github.com/Dede09-ml/Face-Mask-Detection/blob/main/detect_mask_fix.py Run it, and wait until your webcam show.

-Notes : i this code on google colab except when implemented code to webcam or real time detection.
+Notes : i ran this code on google colab except when implemented code to webcam or real time detection, i tried it on my local directories.
 Very thankful for https://www.pyimagesearch.com/ and https://www.kaggle.com/andrewmvd/face-mask-detection.
 (My reference to build this code)